 --auto mode tells it to auto-discover XML sitemaps from the standard

 robots.txt, or fallback to the much slower process of crawling the website to discover pages.
 It can take several hours, days, or even weeks to complete depending on size and speed of the website, and the number of pages being archived.

 The following example command would submit every page on Ctrl blog to the Internet Archive:

 You can also submit individual URLs using the

 The Internet Archive offers no guarantees that the URLs you submit will be accepted into their collection.
 Aggressively submitting a lot of URLs from a single IP address in a very short amount of time may be flagged as suspicious.

 You won’t be able to submit any pages from websites that have actively opted to block the Internet Archive from accessing their website.The Internet Archive is one of the most frequently blocked bots on the web, as not everyone understands its purpose or sees its immense value to the web community.

 Please consider making a donation to the Internet Archive if you’re submitting a large collection of pages or just find their service as invaluable as I do.
-Please considering giving a reoccurring monthly micro-donation using Flattr if you intend to submit URLs on an ongoing basis.
+Please considering giving a monthly donation if you intend to submit URLs on an ongoing basis.